kevroletin/tshsh/README.md

 handle signals).
-Puppet's virtual tty is configured by a puppet itself; puppet will get expected behavior because tty(1) is in raw mode, so all the modifications of input happen in pup_tty(2) according to the puppet's requested configuration; it seems like tty doesn't change the output from a puppet and just passes it to an xterm (TODO: find a proof).
+Puppet's virtual tty is configured by a puppet itself; puppet will get expected behavior because tty(1) is in raw mode, so all the modifications of input happen in pup_tty(2) according to the puppet's requested configuration.
+The same happens with the output: we disable output postprocessing in tty(1) and let all the modifications to happen in (2)pup_tty.
+(2)pup_tty is configured by a puppet so it will get the expected behavior (given that xterm config is in sync with the puppet's expectations, see [](Puppet output) section for details).

 In theory, we can handle signals in two ways: parse raw input from a user or ask tty to parse it and generate signals for us.
 For now, we ask tty to generate